608 Dubuque Ave

 South San Francisco, CA 94080

 Why did we dine here? – HL Peninsula recently opened next to Lowe’s of South San Francisco.
 This is a large and opulent restaurant that is typical of ones in China.
 High ceilings, huge TV screens, and many private rooms.
 (Reminds us of J Zhou in Tustin) There is no other place like this nearby.
 They are part of a restaurant group that has several locations in Vancouver and China.
-Yes, China money is flowing in and we are benefitting from better restaurants.
+Yes, China money is flowing in and we are benefiting from better restaurants.

 Be sure to read our article How to order in authentic Chinese dinner

 A friend had been here several times and raved about it, so it was time to check it out.